willscottuk/laravel-trmnl/README.md

 php artisan vendor:publish --tag="trmnl-config"
 ```

-This is the contents of the published config file:
+This are the contents of the published config file:
 ```php
 return [
     /*